-Although xtrabackup does not block your database’s operation, any backup
+Although xtrabackup does not block your database’s operation, any backup can add

 writes data.
-You can do this with the
+You can do this with

 Image below shows how throttling works when

-xtrabackup --throttle is
+xtrabackup --throttle =1.

 By default, there is no throttling, and xtrabackup reads and writes data as quickly as it can.
 If you set too strict of a limit on the I/O operations, the backup might be so slow that it will never catch up with the transaction logs that InnoDB is writing, so the backup might never complete.